Shigeru Yoshida: Second premiership

 After the fall of the Ashida Cabinet, Yoshida returned to the post of prime minister on 15 October 1948.
-He soon called an election which was held in January 1949; his party won in a landslide.
+On 23 December 1948, he was ousted by a vote of no confidence (227:130) He had to call an election which was held on 23 January 1949; his party won in a landslide.

 In order to fill the places left by purged politicians, Yoshida had recruited a large number of former bureaucrats to serve as candidates for the party, including Hayato Ikeda, Eisaku Sato and Katsuo Okazaki.
 Many of these were elected for the first time in the 1949 election.
 This group would be the core of Yoshida’s own informal faction, known as the ”Yoshida School."

 Dodge Line

 Joseph Dodge meets Finance Minister Hayato Ikeda in 1949.

 In February after the election, Joseph Dodge arrived in Japan as financial adviser to SCAP with a mission to stabilize the Japanese economy, which was suffering from rampant inflation and other problems.
 The Dodge Line, as the plan advocated by Dodge would be called, prescribed strict austerity measures that significantly curtailed public spending and government subsidies.

 Yoshida appointed Hayato Ikeda finance minister later the same month.
 Although Yoshida and Ikeda had apprehensions about the Dodge Line, they had no choice but to implement occupation policy.
 The plan was successful in ending hyperinflation, but it also caused severe short-term hardship.
 The decreased money supply led to a wave of bankruptcies and increased unemployment.
 Furthermore, spending cuts necessitated mass layoffs in the public sector.

 This situation continued until the outbreak of the Korean War in June 1950.
 The war led to an economic boom stimulated by demand for goods and services from Japan by the American forces in Korea.
 Yoshida described this as a ”gift from the gods.”